Sridevi17j/personal_blog/src/pages/Python  Part- 1/index.md

 import numpy as np
 import matplotlib as mlt
 ### Set working Directory
-We have to call inbuilt functions using the libraries. import os
+We have to call inbuilt functions using the libraries
+import os
-os.chdir("/Users/mac/Desktop/new/Python")- Set Working Dir os.getcwd() - Get current working Dir
+os.chdir("/Users/mac/Desktop/new/Python") /Set Working Dr os.getcwd() - Get current working Dir
 ### Screenshot for above commands
 ![](./p1.png)
 Note:- Shift+Enter to run your commands
 When i tried to import pandas library, i got an error " No modules named pandas" Which i fixed by installing pandas under bin, before importing it, and below is the command.
-pip install pandas
+pip install pandas //Installing pandas
 ### Using operators- Basics
 ![](./p2.png)
 ### Python Math-Calculations